 How Red Stag can help you calculate shipping costs

 We know that’s a lot of information to throw at you.
 Unfortunately, small business logistics – even just for shipping and fulfillment – is a complicated matter.
 There are plenty of opportunities to save and ways to adjust shipments to optimize your spend, but it takes time and expertise to get there.

-That’s one big reason Red Stag Fulfillment works with small businesses to find the right 3PL partners, even if it isn’t us.
+That’s one big reason Red Stag Fulfillment works with small businesses to find the right 3PL partner.
 You want to focus on running your business and growing those sales, not taping up boxes, and testing carrier plugins.
 So, our fulfillment services are designed to get you the best rates and keep your products moving quickly to people without any significant headache or heavy lifting.

 - Same-day shipping and fulfillment services

 - 100% order accuracy and on-time processing guarantees